yhDing/SPEAR/README.md

 # SPEAR

-The hyper-parameters settings for the datasets are included in `run.sh` To reproduce the performance reported in the paper, you can run the bash file:
+To reproduce the performance reported in the paper, you can run following the bash file: bash install.sh bash run.sh

-bash run.sh